arleypadua/PKHeX.Everywhere/src/PKHeX.Web/_blog/posts/20240902_how_to_alm/how_to_alm.md

 ---
-title: How to use Auto-Legality Mode (ALM) in PJHeX.Wev
+title: How to use Auto-Legality Mode (ALM) in PKHeX.Web
 date: 2024-09-02
 tags:
   - pkhex